mateuszkulapl/spectra-one/readme.txt

 * Fix: Compatibility with spectra plugin container.
 * Fix: Fatal error when script debug is turned on
 * Fix: Custom Header options not showing up on other header patterns.
+* Fix: Issue with some native blocks rendering.

 = 0.0.3 - March 24, 2023 =